c0ntinua/drgn-ts/README.md

 You can experiment with this code (a recentish version of it) below.

-For 'font unicode reasons', it works better on Firefox.
+For 'font unicode reasons', it looks better on Firefox than it does on Chrome.

 http://sc0tzwEi.github.io/drgn-ts